 humphries dam and barnes dam walk trailhead

 I walked to the trailhead via Auckland St Reserve and instantly noticed the dog sign.
-Dogs are allowed off-leash in Esson Valley but must be under control at all times.
+Dogs are allowed off-leash in Essons Valley but must be under control at all times.
 That’ll be why this is a more popular track for locals.
 They can walk their dog off-leash 🙂

 The track starts off as a 4WD track with the forest getting closer to track before you feel like you really enter the forest after a couple of hundred metres.
 You’ll spot a picnic bench along here too.

-picnic tables in esson valley
+picnic tables in essons valley

-esson valley walk junction
+essons valley walk junction

 Eventually, a forest canopy forms above and the track turns into more of a dirt track.
 It’s maintained and well-trodden which is nice as you hit the junction.
 For Humphries Dam, keep straight or turn left for Barnes Dam.